Independence Party (Iceland): Organisation and support

 Historically, the party has been the most successful liberal conservative party in the Nordic countries.
 It has a broad base of support, but is most strongly supported by Iceland's large fishing community and by businesses.
-On the largest divide in Icelandic politics, between urban and rural areas, the Independence Party is firmly supported by rural areas, but its urban support is mostly found in Garðabær and Kópavogur.
+The Independence Party support is mostly found in the South and Southwest.

 The Independence Party has always attempted to avoid appealing to a specific social class.
 As such, the party is relatively successful at attracting working-class voters, which partly comes from the party's strong advocacy of independence in the 1930s.
 However, most of its strength is in the middle class, and the party is disproportionately supported by those on high incomes and those with university educations.

 The party has long been endorsed by Morgunblaðið, an Icelandic newspaper of record.
 Davíð Oddsson, Iceland's longest-serving Prime Minister and former leader of the Independence Party, is one of two editors of the paper.
 The party was also historically supported by the afternoon newspaper Vísir, now part of DV.

 The party has a tradition of individualism and strong personalities, which has proven difficult for the leadership to manage.
 The Commonwealth Party split in 1941, while the Republican Party left in 1953, both in opposition to the leftwards shift of the party away from classical liberalism.
 Neither splinter group managed to get seats in Althingi and both vanished quickly.
 The Citizens' Party split from the party in 1983, but collapsed in 1994.

 Its youth wing, Young Independents, is by far the largest youth organisation in Iceland, with over 12,000 members.
 It is slightly more classically liberal than the senior party.

 The party has a very large membership base, with 15% of the total population being a member of the party.